As an Amazon Associate I earn from qualifying purchases. Click for details.

 Look at the photo to the left.
 It doesn’t look especially haunted, does it?

-That’s a photo of the most haunted wing of one of America’s most haunted houses, The Myrtles Plantation.
+That’s a photo of the most haunted wing of one of America’s most haunted houses, The Myrtles Plantation, in Louisiana.

 Few places are as haunted as that house.
 However, no matter where you live, you can find haunted places nearby.

 Q. How do I find local ghosts?

 Start ghost hunting near your own home.
 That’s usually the easiest place to find haunted sites.

 Search using Google or another search engine.
 Enter the name of your city, town, state, or region, using words such as “ghosts” and “haunted.”

 Remember, a lot of this is based in folklore, and the stories are more fiction than fact.
 Many websites list every location that is even rumored to be haunted.
 (I like Dave Juliano’s website, The Shadowlands.)
 In my experience, only a small percentage of listed locations have actual ghosts.
 However, if sites are nearby, they’re worth looking into.